 Questions to Ask as You Critically Read a Published Family History

 Critically read a family history for anything that does not make sense.
 Some accounts have details that need further explanation, such as the following:

 Where was the roller rink where you met my father?

 Why is he on a track team in Texas when all other events of his life were from New Mexico?

 Who is De Veres?

-Often locations, people, and objects are mentioned in family histories without further explanations and the reader is left wondering, “huh?”
+Often locations, people, and objects are mentioned in family histories without further explanations.
+The reader is left wondering, “huh?”

 ↪️ Sign up for our newsletter and receive the free guide:

 10 Online Genealogy Resources You Have to Try

 Example of Critically Reading a Published Family History